 - Implementing a strategy that is not tailored for your objectives, risk aversion and experience in investing.

-2. There is no perfect Investment Philosophy or Strategy
+No Investment Philosophy or Strategy Is Perfect

 There is nothing wrong with a ‘know-nothing’ investor who realizes it.
 The problem is when you are a ‘know nothing’ investor but you think you know something.